Olament/DepthNet/README.md

 Monocular depth estimation with ResNet-50

 ## Data Sources
-I collect most of the depth for this project using [Depth Dector](https://github.com/Olament/DepthDetection), an iOS Application i created to obtain depth information via iDevices's TrueDepth camera.
+I collect most of the depth data for this project using [Depth Dector](https://github.com/Olament/DepthDetection), an iOS Application i created to obtain depth information via iDevices's TrueDepth camera.

+### NYU Depth Dataset V2
+The NYU-Depth V2 data set is comprised of video sequences from a variety of indoor scenes as recorded by both the RGB and Depth cameras from the Microsoft Kinect.

 ## Model
 ### Architecture